frankstepanski/node-express-course/week3/readme.md

 Test out a few of the routes you have created. :smile:

->We will continue to deploy our add as we add more functionality to it.
+>We will continue to deploy our app as we add more functionality to it.
 For now, we just wanted to test out deployment.

 Grab a :coffee: or a beverage :tropical_drink: of choice and enjoy the rest of your day. :sunglasses: